Beach Weather: 2024–present: Melt

 On May 31, the group released the single, "High in Low Places" as the lead single from their second studio album.
 On July 19, the band released "Hottest Summer on Record" as the second single from the album.
 Then on August 23, they released the single "Hardcore Romance" along with the announcement that their sophomore album, Melt, would be released on October 25.
 In support of the album, the group embarked on the Will Make You...
 Melt tour, with dates running in the US and UK.
 On December 13, the group released the promotional track, "Seth Cohen".

 On March 29, 2025, the group announced the deluxe edition of their second album under the name Melt'd, which is set to be released on May 30.
 Along with this announcement, they released a remix of "Hardcore Romance" featuring Ari Abdul.
 A remix to "Fake Nice" was also released on April 25, featuring Kevin Kaarl.
-The group will join Pierce the Veil on their headlining I Can't Hear You tour in May 2025.
+The group joined Pierce the Veil on their headlining I Can't Hear You tour in May 2025.